 If you’ve previously created a segment for your inactive subscribers, click the radio button next to Subscriber is a member of saved segment to choose your segment, and skip to step 9.
 Otherwise, click the radio button next to Subscribers match the following conditions.

 Choose the parameters Campaign activity, did not open, and whichever option best fits your needs.
 Create a second condition with parameters Campaign activity, was sent, and a specified condition to ensure that you only capture those who received, but did not open your emails.

 Nice job!
 Your segment of inactive subscribers will soon receive the first email of your re-engagement automation.

 While we’d love for every subscriber to open your emails, we understand that not everyone will engage with your campaign (even if you’re offering a 25% off coupon!).
-Instead of removing inactive subscribers altogether, consider unsubscribing them from your list.
+Instead of removing inactive subscribers altogether, consider unsubscribing them.

-When contacts make it all the way through your re-engagement series without opening any emails, you may want to add a post-send action to the final email to automatically unsubscribe them from your list.
-Unsubscribed contacts can still receive transactional emails and other types of MailChimp campaigns.
-Plus, you may reduce the cost of your monthly plan by cutting your total subscriber count.
+When contacts make it all the way through your re-engagement series without opening any emails, you may want to add a post-send action to the final email to automatically unsubscribe them from your email marketing.
+Unsubscribed contacts can still receive other types of Mailchimp campaigns, like ads and postcards.